-- 268 1) Initial and follow-up verification of DC-based PN-PTI counters should ideally be performed with soot as test - aerosol.
-If possible, the same type of combustion generator should be used for the determination of CE during - 270 type-examination and verification. - 271 2) Low-cost soot generators can be a stable source of combustion particles and can be employed for PN-PTI - verification using the appropriate setup correction factors.
-However, the GMD they produce should be in the - range 70±20 nm in order to comply with the current linearity verification requirements in Europe. - 274 3) Laboratory procedures for PN-PTI type-examination and verification should be further harmonised in Europe - 275 to avoid inconsistencies in the enforcement of PTI legislation.
-International round robin tests should be - performed to examine whether a) the various PN-PTI instruments type-examined and verified in different - 277 European countries according to national regulations exhibit a similar performance and b) whether PN-PTI - instruments verified in the same country but with different test aerosols identify defect DPFs in a consistent - 279 manner. - As highlighted in our previous study (Vasilatou et al., 2023), "setup correction factors" should be determined - 281 whenever verification is performed with particles other than soot to account for the effects of the test aerosol on - 282 the instrument's counting efficiency.
-These "setup correction factors" depend on both the aerosol physicochemical - properties and the instrument's design, and need to be determined at the NMI level at regular intervals as drifts in - 284 the performance of the aerosol generator may occur.
-If "setup correction factors" are not applied or are inaccurate, - 285 the reliability of PTI will be compromised.
-The use of "setup correction factors" is more critical when nebulisers - or spark-discharge generators are used, but special care should also be given to different flame soot generators. - 287 This calls for a closer collaboration between NMIs, state authorities, instrument manufacturers and verification - 288 centres to ensure fair implementation of regulations in Europe.
-Further harmonisation of the different PN-PTI - 289 type-examination procedures in Europe, e.g. in terms of the combustion generator, would be a valuable first step - in order to determine meaningful correction factors for other test aerosols.
+- 215 2) Low-cost soot generators can be a stable source of combustion particles and can be employed for PN-PTI 216 verification using the appropriate setup correction factors.
+However, the GMD they produce should be in the range 70±20 nm in order to comply with the current linearity verification requirements in Europe.
+217 - 218 3) Laboratory procedures for PN-PTI type-examination and verification should be further harmonised in 219 Europe to avoid inconsistencies in the enforcement of PTI legislation.
+International round robin tests should be performed to examine whether a) the various PN-PTI instruments type-examined and verified in different 220 221 European countries according to national regulations exhibit a similar performance and b) whether PN-PTI 222 instruments verified in the same country but with different test aerosols identify defect DPFs in a consistent 223 manner.

+224 As highlighted in our previous study (Vasilatou et al., 2023), "setup correction factors" should be determined 225 whenever verification is performed with particles other than soot to account for the effects of the test aerosol on 226 the instrument's counting efficiency.
+These "setup correction factors" depend on both the aerosol physicochemical properties and the instrument's design, and need to be determined at the NMI level at regular 228 intervals as drifts in the performance of the aerosol generator may occur.
+If "setup correction factors" are not 229 applied or are inaccurate, the reliability of PTI will be compromised.
+The use of "setup correction factors" is 230 more critical when nebulisers or spark-discharge generators are used, but special care should also be given to different flame soot generators.
+This calls for a closer collaboration between NMIs, state authorities, instrument 232 manufacturers and verification centres to ensure fair implementation of regulations in Europe.
+Further 233 harmonisation of the different PN-PTI type-examination procedures in Europe, e.g. in terms of the combustion 234 generator, would be a valuable first step in order to determine meaningful correction factors for other test 235 aerosols.